taosdata/TDengine/docs/en/14-reference/05-taosbenchmark.md

   Specify the number of replicas when creating the database.
 The default value is 1.

 - **-k/--keep-trying <NUMBER\>** :
-  Keep trying if failed to insert, default is no.
+  Keep trying if failed to insert, default is no. Available with v3.0.9+.

 - **-z/--trying-interval <NUMBER\>** :
   Specify interval between keep trying insert.
 Valid value is a postive number.
 Only valid when keep trying be enabled.
+Available with v3.0.9+.

 - **-V/--version** :
   Show version information only.
 Users should not use it with other parameters.